leifriksheim/customel/README.md

 Custom elements are awesome.
 They make it possible for everybody to use your components, no matter which new javascript framework they are using.
 As a part of the native web platform they are a great way to build maintainable and long lasting UI-libraries.

-Still, writing custom elements from scratch can require quite a lot of boiler plate.
-Customel is a small wrapper around the api that reduces a lot of the boiler plate, enforces some best practises, and makes it easier to make new custom elements.
+Still, writing Web Components from scratch can require quite a lot of boiler plate.
+Customel is a small wrapper around the `HTMLElement` class that reduces a lot of the boiler plate, enforces some best practises, and makes it easier to make new custom elements.

 Customel is not meant to be a way to build software or large applications.
-It is built as a way to create small, reusable custom elements.
+It is built as a way to create small, reusable Web Components.

 ## Installation